Why Middle-Aged Men Are at High Risk for Suicide

 Over recent years, it seems the sad news just keeps coming: men in their 40s, 50s and 60s taking their own lives.

 What’s often shocking about these suicides is that the high-profile men we hear about appeared to be leading successful, rewarding lives.

-Earlier this year, we learned about the death of 58-year Alan Krueger, a top advisor to Bill Clinton and Barack Obama, who described him as “a fundamentally good and decent man — he had a perpetual smile and a gentle spirit.”
+Earlier this year, we learned about the death of 58-year-old Alan Krueger, a top adviser to Bill Clinton and Barack Obama, who described him as “a fundamentally good and decent man — he had a perpetual smile and a gentle spirit.”